DaniNedo/daninedo.github.io/_posts/2019-08-03-assemblylanguage.md

 and logic operations, processor registers that supply operands to the ALU and store the results of its operations and the Control Unit (CU) that manages all the processes.

-Finally, the different components are linked together by one or more Data Buses.
+The different components are linked together by one or more Data Buses.

 ## Computer Instructions
 In order to make something to happen, hopefully what is writen in our code, we need to tell the CPU where to get the data and how to process it.
-This is done using Instructions that are a representation of a real physical process, you can think of them as the last frontier between firmware and hardware.
+This is done using Instructions, which are a representation of a real physical process, you can think of them as the last frontier between firmware and hardware.
 They are an array of bits composed of an identifier and some arguments that can be data or memory locations.